ConceptaNjolima/MyTNTResources/Week 1/Intro to web apps.md

 # Intro to web app architecture
-This lesson provides an overview of how web apps work, HTML, and CSS to lay the foundation for the prototypes NTs will build.
+This lesson provides an overview of how web apps work, HTML, CSS, and JavaScript to lay the foundation for the prototypes NTs will build.

 ## Learning objectives
-* TNTs will be able to...
+* TNTs will learn the basics of how web pages and web apps work.
-* TNTs will understand...
+* TNTs will be able to make HTML and CSS changes.
-* TNTs will learn...
+* TNTs will learn where to go for CSS and HTML info and resources.

 ## Time required and pace
 Total time: 1.5 hour